Building spatial symmetries into parameterized quantum circuits for faster training: Summary and Outlook

 The construction presented here focuses on spatial symmetries, and as such, can be either used in complement with or can be decoupled from the internal symmetries of the problem.
 For instance, in~\cref{sec:J1J2}, invariance of the prepared state under the group of symmetries $\mathbb{SU}(2)$ was enforced by means of an adequate choice of the gate-set composing the anstaz.
 Still, it has been remarked that breaking some of the internal symmetries of an ansatz could be beneficial in certain circumstances~\cite{bravyi2020obstacles,park2021efficient,choquette2020quantum}.
 In such cases, the principles presented could equally be applied to (internal) symmetry--breaking ansatzes~\cite{park2021efficient,choquette2020quantum}.
 Similarly, \orbitcircuit s are equally portable to specialized ansatzes for problems of graph optimization extending the QAOA~\cite{hadfield2019quantum,cook2020quantum,golden2022evidence}.

 While the focus of our work is on VQAs and Hamiltonian ground-state problems, our results are also applicable to the field of Quantum Machine Learning (QML)~\cite{schuld2015introduction,biamonte2017quantum} whereby one considers initial states stemming from a dataset.
 This will be particularly relevant for data with an underlying graph structure, as is the case in condensed matter and problems of graph classifications~\cite{verdon2019quantumgraph}.
 Moreover, our ORB ansatz will likely be useful in the context of VQAs for dynamical simulation~\cite{cirstoiu2020variational,commeau2020variational,gibbs2021long,gibbs2022dynamical}.
 In both QML and dynamical simulation, spatial symmetries appear and can be naturally accounted for with our ORB ansatz.
 We will explore these applications more in future work.
+Finally, we conclude by discussing the relation of our work to prior work.